Are Organizations Born or Made Agile?

 Key Takeaways:

-67% of the respondents to a 2021 Deloitte survey declare that business agility is a key priority for their organization, to mention just one of many facts and figures about the benefits of agility.
+67% of the respondents to a 2021 Deloitte survey set business agility as a key priority for their organization, to mention just one of many facts and figures about the benefits of agility.

 While most business leaders and gurus concur on the importance of embracing agile practices, behaviors and mindsets, many organizations worldwide are still struggling in their effort to go agile.